 Complete guide: Responsible Travel in Vietnam

 It is quite hard to practice in Vietnam since the country’s consumer culture is heavily based on plastic packages and wrappers.
 However, you can take the matter into your own hands by bringing your own shopping bags, or reduce the use of plastic cups and straws by dining in at the restaurant rather than ordering takeaways.

 Turn down plastic straws and plastic bags if possible

-Take special cautions when you are traveling in jungle areas, where street vendors will try to sell grilled meat of exotic jungle animals or products made from animal’s skin.
-Those offers all seem very inviting, and most of them are not illegal in Vietnam, but such actions seriously threaten the wildlife.
+Take special caution when you are traveling in jungle areas, where street vendors will try to sell grilled meat of exotic jungle animals or products made from animal skin.
+Those offers all seem very inviting, and most of them are not illegal in Vietnam, but such actions seriously threaten wildlife.
 Saying no to these items is a significant contribution to protecting the ecosystem.

 Try your best to avoid products made from animals

-More and more tourists nowadays are looking for delivering values to the community on their travel.
+More and more tourists nowadays are looking to deliver value to the community on their travels.
 Volunteering in Vietnam varies in forms.
 You can visit villages for handicapped children or join in building a school for children in remote areas.
-Tourism is not about personal bliss anymore, it is rather about sharing the joy with those in need.
+Tourism is not about personal bliss anymore; it is rather about sharing joy with those in need.
 Consequently, trips like this always end with so much more than you have bargained for.